 Weed Warriors will continue to support communities and jurisdictions through weed removal and restoration projects by removing non-native weeds in public places, and continue to offer creative, engaging educational events and activities with the Nature Stewards Program.
 We welcome all who are interested in a healthy environment to participate, attend meetings, and help with educational outreaches.

 Our Esteemed Volunteers

-Volunteers and supporters include adults, elementary, middle and high school students from the community; University of Washington, Bellevue College, Hazen High School, Liberty High School, Hazen’s Girls and Boys Cross Country Teams, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Girl and Boy Scouts from the Eastside Community, Hazen High School Earth Core Club, Hazen Key Club, the Newport Woods Association, the International School in Bellevue, members from Newcastle Trails, the Newcastle Historical Society, the Hazelwood and Newcastle Elementary Schools PTSA’s, West Seattle Timebank, Riverton Heights Bible Fellowship, Village Green Nursery, Highline High School, and many more….
+Volunteers and supporters include adults, elementary, middle and high school students from the community; University of Washington, Bellevue College, Hazen High School, Liberty High School, Hazen’s Girls and Boys Cross Country Teams, Northwest Outdoor 4-H Club, Hazelwood Brownie Troop, Girl and Boy Scouts from the Eastside Community, Hazen High School Earth Core Club, Hazen Key Club, the Newport Woods Association, the International School in Bellevue, members from Newcastle Trails, the Newcastle Historical Society, the Hazelwood and Newcastle Elementary Schools PTSA’s, West Seattle Timebank, Riverton Heights Bible Fellowship, Village Green Nursery, Highline High Schools, the New Start Community Garden, and many more….

 Our Professional Partners